Format the configured HDFS file system and then open the namenode (HDFS server) and execute the following command.

-For instance: if we have a file in HDFS called intellipaat.
-We may retrieve the required file from the Hadoop file system by carrying out:
+For an instance if you have a file in HDFS called Intellipaat.
+Then retrieve the required file from the Hadoop file system by carrying out:

 $ $HADOOP_HOME/bin/hadoop fs -cat /user/output/intellipaat

-Step 2 : Gets the file from HDFS to the local file system using get command
+Step2: Gets the file from HDFS to the local file system using get command as shown below

 $ $HADOOP_HOME/bin/hadoop fs -get /user/output/ /home/hadoop_tp/

 Shut down the HDFS files by following the below command